Survey: Curb Appeal and ROI Drive Exterior Renovations

 The survey also supports what we at CertainTeed have known for some time – color is every bit as exciting as it is confusing.

-40 percent of U.S. homeowners admit they are not quite sure which colors would work best on the exterior of their homes.
+- 40 percent of U.S. homeowners are not confident in their color selection admitting they are not quite sure which colors would work best on the exterior of their homes.

 Having spent a lot of time and energy on color science, this is something we understand.
 We’ve actually built an interactive design center so that homeowners can explore, get inspired and gain confidence in their color selection.
 The online tool allows users to play around with different design and color combinations of siding, roofing, trim and more.
 It’s a fun tool to check out even if you’re not in the market for remodeling.

 Beyond exterior home improvement projects, however, the Harris Poll survey reveals some telling facts about those out-of-sight, out-of-mind renovations that tend to get brushed over.

 - One in five U.S. homeowners (19 percent) give little to no consideration to insulation when planning a kitchen remodel or home addition.